mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 parallelism in formal computer science).
 You simply run lots of processes each handling a portion of the data you want to process.
-This is by far the easiest technique to use and should be priviledged whenever possible.
+This is by far the easiest technique to use and should be favored whenever possible.
 A common example of this is hyperparameter optimisation.

 For really small computations the time to setup multiple processes